easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### ncview

 Ncview is a visual browser for netCDF format files.
-Typically you would use ncview to get a quick and easy, push-button  look at your netCDF files.
+Typically you would use ncview to get a quick and simple, push-button  look at your netCDF files.
 You can view simple movies of the data,  view along various dimensions, take a look at the actual data values,  change color maps, invert the data, etc.

 *homepage*: <http://meteora.ucsd.edu/~pierce/ncview_home_page.html>